orwel1984/cpp/Foundational-Concepts/Templates.md

 |     Can be decremented     	    |                      	|     --a<br>a--<br>*a--     	|

-As you can see that BiDirectional iterator type support a similar requirements to BiDirectional iterator except that it can be additionally decermented.
+As you can see that BiDirectional iterator type support a similar requirements to ForwardIterator except that it can be additionally decermented.

 ## Policy Classes